facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.todo-hoisting-simple-function-expression.expect.md

 ## Error

 ```
-[ReactForget] Invariant: EnterSSA: Expected identifier to be defined before being used.
+[ReactForget] Todo: EnterSSA: Expected identifier to be defined before being used.
 Identifier bar$0 is undefined (5:7)
 ```